Phala-Network/framehub-template/README.md

 ![](https://i.imgur.com/DqcisLn.png)

-FrameHub is a decentralized Farcaster Frame hosting service.
-Unlike Vercel or other serverless, it allows you to publish your Frame to IPFS and hosts it on a fully decentralized FaaS cloud with the following benefits:
+FrameHub is a decentralized Farcaster Frame hosting protocol.
+Unlike Vercel or other FaaS, it allows you to publish your Frame to IPFS and hosts it on a fully decentralized FaaS cloud with the following benefits:

-- 💨 Ship Fast: Build and Ship with familiar toolchain and packages
+- 💨 Ship Fast: Build and ship with familiar toolchain in minutes
 - ⛑️ Secure: Execution guarded by rock solid TEE / Intel SGX
 - 🔒 Private: Host API keys and user privacy at ease
 - 💎 Unstoppable: Powered by IPFS and [Phala](https://phala.network)'s 35k+ decentralized TEE workers